FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 This series of robots can be equipped with three control boxes with different power inputs.
 For details on the control box power input, refer to the control box nameplate information.
 The robot needs to be electrically grounded.

 .. list-table::
-   :widths: 60 20 20 20 20 20
+   :widths: 20 40 40
    :header-rows: 0
    :align: center

    * -
-     - **DC 2kW**
-     - **DC 5kW**
-     - **AC narrow voltage 2kW**
-     - **AC wide voltage 2kW**
-     - **AC wide voltage 5kW**

-   * - **Maximum Input (for customers to configure the front-stage power supply)**
+     - **Maximum Input (for customers to configure the front-stage power supply)**
+     - **Is the maximum output Output (maximum output peak)**

+   * - **DC 2kW**
      - 30-60VDC/30A
+     - 2000W/48VDC/41A

+   * - **DC 5kW**
      - 30-60VDC/40A
-     - 176-264VDC/10A/单机/50Hz
-     - 100-240VDC/10A/单机/50-60Hz
-     - 100-240VDC/16A/单机/50-60Hz

-   * - **Is the maximum output Output (maximum output peak)**
-     - 2000W/48VDC/41A
      - 5000W/48VDC/104A

+   * - **AC narrow voltage 2kW**
+     - 176-264VDC/10A/Single Machine/50Hz
      - 2000W/48VDC/41A

+   * - **AC wide voltage 2kW**
+     - 100-240VDC/10A/Single Machine/50-60Hz
      - 2000W/48VDC/41A

+   * - **AC wide voltage 5kW**
+     - 100-240VDC/16A/Single Machine/50-60Hz
      - 5000W/48VDC/104A

 .. warning::
 	Before wiring, please ensure that the power supply is turned off and hang a safety warning sign next to it.

 The external wiring of this series of robotic arm control systems is connected using pluggable and quickly installable plugs.
 The wiring panel of the collaborative robot is shown in Figure 3.5-1.

--  Make sure the power button on the control box is off (the button is turned to 0) and connect the power cord to the power socket
+-  Make sure the power button on the control box is off (the button is turned to 0) and connect the power cord to the power socket.

--  Connect the robot body overload cable to the control box overload interface
+-  Connect the robot body overload cable to the control box overload interface.

--  Insert the button box aviation plug into the control box teaching device interface
+-  Insert the button box aviation plug into the control box teaching device interface.

--  The heat dissipation ports on both sides of the control box should be spaced at least 15CM apart
+-  The heat dissipation ports on both sides of the control box should be spaced at least 15CM apart.

--  At the front of the control box (user Table metal, switch power button, heavy load and teaching pendant wiring harness), the spacing distance should not be less than 25CM
+-  At the front of the control box (user Table metal, switch power button, heavy load and teaching pendant wiring harness), the spacing distance should not be less than 25CM.

--  The control box is 0.6-1.5m above the ground
+-  The control box is 0.6-1.5m above the ground.

--  Do not allow users to replace power cables on their own
+-  Do not allow users to replace power cables on their own.

 .. figure:: installation/037.png
 	:align: center